-- Engaged government agencies.
+- 1. Engaged government agencies.
 DTI communicated with relevant State agencies to understand what records are available regarding relevant community anchor institutions 1 Gbps broadband service availability.
 Specifically, DTI contacted the following agencies: - a.
 Education: DTI is the service provider for all K-12 public and charter schools in Delaware, operating through contracts with carriers.
-DTI has determined that these CAIs have the requisite symmetrical broadband speeds as identified by the BEAD NOFO. - b.
-Healthcare: DTI communicated with the Delaware Department of Health and Social Services to determine which public health facilities lack 1 Gbps symmetrical broadband service.
+DTI has determined that these CAIs have access to the requisite symmetrical broadband speeds as identified by the BEAD NOFO. - b.
+Health care: DTI communicated with the Delaware Department of Health and Social Services to determine which public health facilities lack 1 Gbps symmetrical broadband service.
 DTI has determined that these CAIs have the requisite symmetrical broadband speeds as identified by the BEAD NOFO. - c.
 Libraries: DTI coordinated with the Delaware Division of Libraries to determine which libraries lack 1 Gbps symmetrical broadband service.
 DTI has determined that these CAIs have the requisite symmetrical broadband speeds as identified by the BEAD NOFO. - d.
-Public safety: DTI communicated with the Delaware Department of Safety and Homeland Security and the Delaware State Police to obtain 1 Gbps broadband service availability data.
+Public safety: DTI communicated with the Delaware Department of Safety and Homeland Security to obtain 1 Gbps broadband service availability data.
 DTI has determined that these CAIs have the requisite symmetrical broadband speeds as identified by the BEAD NOFO. - e.
-Housing: Working with the Delaware State Housing Authority, DTI circulated a survey of affordable housing units in the state to determine connectivity.
-No building containing affordable housing units reported having below 1 Gbps service available.
-Though, as noted below, certain units within a building may fall into the "unserved" or "underserved" classifications.
+Housing: Working with the Delaware State Housing Authority, DTI circulated a survey of affordable housing units in the State to determine connectivity.
+No building containing affordable housing units reported issues with having 1Gbps speeds available.
+As noted below in Section 5, however, certain units within a building may fall into the "unserved" or "underserved" classifications.

-- Engaged relevant umbrella organizations and nonprofits.
+- 2. Engaged relevant umbrella organizations and nonprofits.
 DTI engaged with umbrella and nonprofit organizations that work with community anchor institutions to coordinate and obtain 1 Gbps broadband service availability data.
 Specific activities include: - a.
-University of Delaware CAI Census: DTI contracted with the Biden School of Public Policy and Administration at the University of Delaware ("Biden School") to complete a census of certain Community Anchor Institutions in the state.
+University of Delaware CAI Census: DTI contracted with the Biden School of Public Policy and Administration at the University of Delaware ("Biden School") to complete a census of certain CAIs in the State.
 The Biden School identified, mapped, and surveyed select CAIs relative to the availability of broadband service and the delivery of digital programming.
-The Biden School targeted CAIs that facilitate greater use of broadband service by vulnerable populations, including low-income individuals, unemployed individuals, and aged individuals.
-In its report, the Biden School Identified 7 CAIs that fall under this category and do not have 1 Gbps symmetrical service available at their location, detailed in Appendix 4. - 3.
+The Biden School targeted CAIs that facilitate greater use of broadband service by vulnerable populations, including low- income individuals, unemployed individuals, and aged individuals.
+These included anchor institutions such as older adult and community centers, youth activity centers, and educational and health care facilities across the State.
+In its report, the Biden School Identified seven CAIs that fall under this category and do not have 1 Gbps symmetrical service available at their location (see Appendix 4). - 3.
 List of CAIs that do not have adequate broadband service.
 Using the responses received, DTI compiled the list of those CAIs that do not have adequate broadband service available.
 Attached as Appendix 4 is a CSV file with the relevant list of eligible CAIs that require qualifying broadband service and do not currently have such service available to the best of DTI's knowledge.